Filed under: City Departments

 The Association also recognized Construction Inspector Lee Morrison with the Association’s Municipal Employee Scholarship.
 Morrison works with the Capital Projects Management (Engineering) Division and has been with the City of Asheville since 2006.
 He has been attending classes to advance his knowledge of service and excellence and is nearing completion of coursework to earn the designation of NC Road Scholar, a program offered through the Institute of Transportation, Research and Education.
 In addition to his studies and workload, he is also a lieutenant at a local volunteer fire department and an Eagle Scout.

-Lyle Willis, retired from the city’s Public Works Department, was awarded the Jean Seals Service Award, given in recognition for contributions by non-members for their support of the Association.
+Lyle Willis, retired from the position of Contract Administrator in Purchasing Division of the city’s Finance Department, was awarded the Jean Seals Service Award, given in recognition for contributions by non-members for their support of the Association.
 Mr. Willis, husband of Kathi Willis, was cited for his attendance at APWA-NC events and his support of Kathi in her role.
+He worked at the city of Asheville for 23 years before his retirement in 2013.

 All three were presented their awards at the 57th annual Conference of the American Public Works Association, North Carolina Chapter in June.